 Splitting Responsibilities Cuts Stress

 Running a side hustle alone can get overwhelming, fast.
-When partners share responsibility, there’s less chance of burnout.
+When partners share responsibility and divide responsibilities, there’s less chance of burnout.

 - You can divide up work based on each person’s schedule.